rolandbenedetti/developer-documentation/docs/releases/ez_platform_v1.12.0.md

 ## Notable changes since v1.11.0

-#### New Options in the Rich Text editor
+#### New Options in the Online Editor

-The Rich Text editor now enables you to add both ordered and unordered lists.
+The Online Editor now enables you to add both ordered and unordered lists.

 You also have new options to format your text using subscript, superscript, quote and strikethrough.